dexter-chung/dexter-chung.github.io/essays/design_patterns.md

 <img width="300px" class="rounded float-start pe-4" src="../img/brooklynjohn-blueprint-370588.jpg">

 In this example, it is very similar to Design Patterns in which they are the blueprints for coding.
 It is a template in which can be used for recurring issues.
-An example of its application
+An example of its application can be shown in my own project where for example I wanted to make a search bar for my UI.
+Instead of having to trying to make it for scratch, I can look at already preexisting ones and alter it to fit what I wanted.